 Food:

-6. Be your child’s speed bump and slow her down when needed.
+- Be your child’s speed bump and slow them down when needed.
 Too much food on the tray can cause frustration, overwhelm, throwing and overstuffing.

 Below is a video of an 11-month-old working on refining her pincer grasp.
 Notice how she still uses the middle finger with her index finger and thumb and reverts back to a more whole-hand grasp as well.
 With practice, she will use her true pincer grasp more and more!